Korchy/1d_knife_imprint/README.md

 Version history
 -

+1.3.1
+- Added radius threshold for "Edge Selection" and "Vertex Selection"

 1.3.0
 - Added the "Vertex Selection" function - selects all vertices projected from the source object to the dest object.